DoingDog/chatgpt-proxy-cloudflare-worker/README.md

 <br>
 <br>Cloudflare Worker reverse proxy ChatGPT API, supports streaming output, supports network search function, supports setting access password
 <br>
 <br>Please search for deploying methods by yourself.
 Before deploy, modify the "openaikey" content at the top of the code to your own openai api key.
-Alos, set the "apipassword" (access password).
+Also, set the "apipassword" (access password).
 <br>
 <br>When using, fill in your access password in the place where you fill in the api key in the ChatGPT client terminal, fill in the custom domain name with your worker domain name.
 <br>
 <br>As you go, please ask ChatGPT questions and requests as usual.
-If you need to search the web, add "WS[search content]" anywhere in the request, and you can automatically search and add the content you want to find after the request.
+If you need to search the web, add "WS[search content]" anywhere in the request, and the program can automatically search and add the results to the request.
 Note that this will slow down replies.
 <br>
-<br>The current question uses up to two searches by default.
-The search request that the user asked last time will also be sent again.
+<br>The current request uses up to two searches by default for fear of CPU time limit excess.
+The search params in the user's last request will also be sent again.
 A total of up to 4 searches can be performed with one answer.
 Excess will be discarded.
 <br>
 <br>Example: "Give me the current time.
 WS[current time]WS[time zone]"
 <br>